Should You Promise Results As A Coach?

 WHHHHHAAAAAAAATTTT?

-Of course, whether they get there or not is determined by the coaching process, but there’s no reason you can’t have star clients who show up and do the work, and you can reasonably expect them to get incredible results (which you can share on socials and with a glowing testimonial to bring in even more star clients).
+You always want to think about the best case scenario — if you have star clients who show up and do the work, and you bring your A-game to your coaching — you can reasonably expect them to get incredible results (which you can share on socials and with a glowing testimonial to bring in even more star clients).

 “This sounds great!
 So are you saying I SHOULD offer a guarantee?”